 Prospective majors are encouraged to discuss their programs with the director of undergraduate studies as early as possible.

-Introductory courses The department offers a broad range of introductory courses to meet the needs of students with varying backgrounds and interests.
+The department offers a broad range of introductory courses to meet the needs of students with varying backgrounds and interests.
 Except for CPSC 200 and CPSC 201, none assumes previous knowledge of computers.

 - CPSC 100, taught jointly with Harvard University, teaches students majoring in any subject area how to program a computer and solve problems.
 No prior experience is required.